-Some students, teachers, or employees may have classes or work in areas where cloth face coverings may increase the risk of heat-related illness or cause safety hazards (for example, straps could get caught in machinery).
+Some students, teachers, or employees may have classes or work in areas where face masks may increase the risk of heat-related illness or cause safety hazards (for example, straps could get caught in machinery).

-• In these situations, students, teachers, and employees should talk to an occupational safety and health professional to find the right face covering for their setting.
+• In these situations, students, teachers, and employees should talk to an occupational safety and health professional to find the right face mask for their setting.